uma-email/poc/README.md

 ```
 HMAC(HMAC(K3, HMAC(HMAC(K2, HMAC(K1, m1)), m2)), m3)
 ```
-This nested, chained HMACs construction may be used to enhance authorization protocols.
+This nested, chained HMACs construction may be used to implement both new authorization protocols and to enhance existing ones.

 ## Use Patterns